biotty/springweb/README.md

 The web of point-masses are edited by *adding a dot* and scrolling the mouse-wheel (or clicking an up/down triangle) in order to define its mass.
 The mass M at a given dot is indicated by the area of the drawn dot.
-When a dot is added /and only at that time/ it may be *connected* to the existing dots.
+When a dot is added *and only at that time* it may be *connected* to the existing dots.
 In this way the connected dots forms a graph already non-cyclic as created dot by dot, and the web can be passed as-is to the spring-model.
 When a dot is connected a line is drawn to it, representing a spring.
 The K factor of the spring is adjusted by the mouse-wheel (or alternatively by the up/down triangles).
-Clicking a second time on a dot will *remove* last added /either dot or line/.
+Clicking a second time on a dot will *remove* last added *either dot or line*.

 When the web drawn is satisfactory to the observer, the model may be *run* by clicking the right-pointing triangle on the top left.